 The primary delivery system for course materials and student-teacher communication is the internet.
 Using the Blackboard Vista platform as the interface for the course, students can view streaming videos of lectures, access supplemental notes, slide presentations, and resource materials through the TAMU Library.
 Required textbooks may be purchased online as well.
 Streaming video gives the student the sense of being in the actual classroom.
 These are not just “canned” courses.
 All lectures are presented in an asynchronous format, in other words, you do not have to be logged into the course web site at the same time as the class here on campus.
 You may view the lectures online at anytime of the day or night

 What courses will I need to take?

-The Poultry Science MAG degree plan offered through the Poultry Science Department consists of 36 hours of course work, a professional paper and a comprehensive final oral examination to be administered by the advisory committee.
+The Poultry Science MAG degree plan offered through the Poultry Science Department consists of 36 hours of course work, and a comprehensive final oral examination to be administered by the advisory committee.
 The courses are selected by the students and his/her advisory committee to develop skills and expertise in specific academic areas to meet the student’s career objectives.
 These areas may include but are not limited to: